EdHart85/nginx/README.md

 I recommend you to take a look at all parameters used and what it does.
 I tried to comment it as much and as clear as I could.
 Nginx official documentation (https://nginx.org/en/docs/) can help you out, too.

-<h2>virtualhost_template</h2>
+<h2>virtualhost_generic.conf</h2>

-Here we will describe the most important aspects of the 'virtualhost_template' file.
+Here we will describe the most important aspects of the 'virtualhost_generic.conf' file.
 However, it's recommended to check the entire file.

 <h3>server_name</h3>